glm729/mtdtag/requests/request04AnalyteList.md

 These operations extend the previous request, in that an analyte list is produced from all available HMDB data, given a specific format.
-The output file is produced as a TSV, and is then manually converted to XLS.
+The output file is produced as a TSV, and is then manually converted to XLSX.

 ## Background Data